Used and special one-off amplifiers

 Price: 420$ plus shipping

 This is another stock Stax SRD-7Mk2 in very nice condition.
 This is the last, upgraded,version of the SRD boxes and suitable for both Pro and Normal bias headphones.
-This is a good way to drive electrostatic headphones off speaker amps as these units provide the bias supply and use transformers to step up the audio signal to the right level.
+This is a good way to drive electrostatic headphones off of speaker amps as these units provide the bias supply and use transformers to step up the audio signal to the right level.
 It comes with a US/Japan power plug but is universal voltage so it can be used anywhere in the world with adapters.

 Price: 350$ plus shipping